|Project ESP audio sensor|

 - Sound meter from Amsterdam Sounds project , Waag Society, link ???

 - Bluetooth interface.
 The ESP32 supports bluetooth as an RF technology.
 It would be nice to be able to quickly see the current/most recently measured data.
 This can be shown on the display.
 Perhaps even more convenient, this can be exposed over bluetooth for display on a mobile phone.

 - A small box containing a microphone outside your house measures environmental sounds (traffic, etc), for example it takes a 1 second audio recording every 10 seconds

 - A spectral analysis is made of the audio (separating it in different frequency bands), calculating sound intensity for each individual band

-- Every 5 minutes, the measured sound intensity is sent to a central server on the internet using your home WiFi connection.
+- Every 5 minutes, the measured sound intensity is sent to a central server on the internet.
 Because we only communicate intensities, this does not reveal audio fragments (conversations for example).